PrefectHQ/prefect/docs/concepts/results.md

 Result references contain all of the information needed to retrieve the result from storage.
 This includes:

-- Storage: a reference to the [result storage](#result-storage-types) that can be used to read the serialized result.
+- Storage: A reference to the [result storage](#result-storage-types) that can be used to read the serialized result.
-- Key: indicates where this specific result is in storage.
+- Key: Indicates where this specific result is in storage.

+References contain additional metadata, for inspection for the result:

-- Serializer: description of the [result serializer](#result-serializer-types) that can be used to deserialize the result.
+- Serializer type: The name of the [result serializer](#result-serializer-types) type.

 The `get()` method on result references retrieves the data from storage, deserializes it, and returns the original object.
 The `get()` operation will cache the resolved object to reduce the overhead of subsequent calls.

+#### Result blob

+When results are persisted to storage, they are always written as a JSON document.
+The schema for this is described by the `ResultBlob` type.
+The document contains:

+- The serialized data of the result.
+- A full description of [result serializer](#result-serializer-types) that can be used to deserialize the result data.
+- The Prefect version used to create the result.